Steffen Baumgart

-Steffen Baumgart (born 5 January 1972) is a German football former player and manager who is the head coach of Bundesliga club Union Berlin.
+Steffen Baumgart (born 5 January 1972) is a German professional football manager and former player who was most recently in charge of club Union Berlin.

 Playing career

 A forward, Baumgart began his professional career at Hansa Rostock in 1995.
 With a two-year interruption he spent six years with FC Hansa, scoring 32 goals in 185 appearances.
 In 2002, he moved to Union Berlin, spending two years at Stadion An der Alten Försterei where he became a crowd favourite.
 In 2004, the club was relegated from 2.
 Bundesliga, finishing only 17th.

 However, Baumgart stayed in the league, moving to Energie Cottbus on a free transfer.
 There he helped secure the 2.
 Bundesliga in his first season and won promotion to Bundesliga in 2006.
 Cottbus managed to not be relegated in their first season in the top flight in Germany, but the next season saw Baumgart hardly playing for the first team, and on 3 January 2008 club and player agreed to a mutual termination of the contract.
 On 22 January, Regionalliga Nord side 1.
 FC Magdeburg announced Baumgart had signed a contract until June 2008 with an option for another season.
 After the club missed out on qualifying to the new 3.
 Liga, Baumgart's contract was not extended and he left the club for Germania Schöneiche, a club near Berlin.

 Baumgart scored 29 goals in 225 Bundesliga matches and 36 goals in 142 matches in the 2.
 Bundesliga.